 Choose Liquid Cooling

 A final option is to not rely on air as the cooling medium.
-It might be possible to use a liquid cooled VFD instead.
-In this scenario, a fluid like water or glycol is cycled through the drives heatsink.
+It might be possible to use a liquid-cooled VFD instead.
+In this scenario, fluid like water or glycol is cycled through the drives heatsink.
 It should be noted that the pump and radiator will still need to be sized to handle the required heat dissipation at the target elevation.